Spiderlabs CTF (Blackhat US 2020)

 These tiles sum up some flags I caught during the SpiderLabs (Trustwave company) CTF (Capture the flag) event.
 A CTF is a competition where you have computer security-related challenges to solve.

-My goal in this article is to have a written-down note of hacking methods that work on this challenge, and that might work some day in the future in any other challenge / in real life.
+My goal in this article is to have a written note of hacking methods that work on this challenge, and that might work some day in the future in any other challenge / in real life.

 Caught Flags